saltstack/salt-windows-msi/README.md

 ###Building###

-You can be build the msi from the command line using the included msbuild project.
+You can build the msi from the command line using the included msbuild project.

 > msbuild msbuild.proj [ /p:property=value [ /p:... ] ]